joelhawksley/identity/talks/2021/slides.md

 ^ but we need more voices.

+---

+# Extractors

+^ We need more extractors.

+^ Many rails developers have worked on multiple apps.

+^ We know what the underlying deficiences are.

+^ We know what gems we add to every app we build.

+^ We know the pain points.

 ^ PAUSE

+^ And the survival of our companies depends on it, because...

 ---

-# We can't walk away.

-^ Most of us can’t walk away from rails.

----

 # Picking a framework is forever

-^ Picking a framework is forever
+^ Picking a framework is forever:

-^ Rewrites are rare
+^ Rewrites are rare.

 ^ But yet the world moves on